 All painted exterior materials removed must be sealed inside 6-mil plastic and deposited in a covered container.
-(PCC 24.55.205.C.1.)
+(PCC 24.55.205.C.2.)
 If placed on the ground, these materials must be placed in 6 mil plastic liner or equivalent (not placed directly on the soil).
-Non-woven geotextile fabric ("road fabric") of a density to be determined by BDS as equivalent to or greater than 6 mil plastic for purposes of placing removed material on the ground, is the preferred material because it is safer for workers and is more likely than plastic to adhere to paint chips and other small debris.
+Non-woven geotextile fabric ("road fabric") of a density to be determined by BDS as equivalent to or greater than 6 mil plastic and, for purposes of placing removed material on the ground, is the preferred material because it is safer for workers and is more likely than plastic to adhere to paint chips and other small debris.
 It is also less likely that wet debris will wash off onto the soil.
 Any material that is stockpiled (not placed in the dumpster or other lined container by the end of the day) must be covered with plastic (not necessarily 6 mil; just sufficient to keep it from blowing away and protect it from the elements).
 The material can either be wrapped in 6 mil plastic, then picked up and placed in the dumpster/debris container, or the material can be placed directly into dumpster/debris container if the dumpster or debris container is fully lined with the 6 mil plastic or thicker before any materials are placed in it.
 Plastic or non-woven geotextile fabric must be placed under stockpiles of demolition debris or painted materials, unless the painted material is tested and determined not to be lead-containing.

-5.2 Dust Suppression: Per PCC 24.55.205.C.2., during mechanical demolition activities including foundation removal, the structure, equipment, and debris must be wetted with "a water spray sufficient in volume and force to prohibit airborne" dust from leaving the site.
-The goal of wetting is to eliminate airborne particulate matter generated from demolition activities and prevent it from leaving the site, without creating runoff.
-A hose with a diameter less than 1 inch cannot be used as a standalone system, because it does not provide the pressure and fine mist required to suppress dust during mechanical demolition.
+5.2 Dust Suppression: Per PCC 24.55.205.C.3., during mechanical demolition activities including foundation removal, the structure, equipment, and debris must be wetted with "a water spray sufficient in volume and force to prohibit airborne" dust from leaving the site.
+The goal of wetting is to eliminate airborne particulate matter generated from demolition activities from leaving the site, without creating runoff.
+A standard garden hose with a traditional nozzle may not generally provide the pressure and fine mist required to suppress dust during mechanical demolition.
 Water misting and/or surfactant delivery equipment specifically designed for dust suppression is the preferred method of dust suppression.
 Ultimately, airborne dust must not leave the site and some flexibility and innovation in achieving that result is allowable.
-Regardless of the specific equipment used, all projects must comply with the "Wet Wet" demolition dust control method described below.